Streets-Data-Collaborative/OpenStreetCam-GeoParsing-Tool/README.md

 ## High-level Description
 Create an open-source tool that, given a city, give can pull each OpenStreetCam (OSM) Track file No. associated with that city.
-Building on existing open-source work (links to come), this will permit the creation ride quality maps of any location with OSM tracks.
+Building on existing open-source work (references to come), this will permit the creation ride quality maps of any location with OSM tracks.
+For a demo, see [here](https://demo.streetsdatacollaborative.org/commute/).

 A preliminary timeline for the project is shown below: